Natural competence: Regulation of competence

-Most competent bacteria are thought to take up all DNA molecules with roughly equal efficiencies, but bacteria in the families Neisseriaceae and Pasteurellaceae preferentially take up DNA fragments containing short DNA sequences, termed DNA uptake sequence (DUS) in Neisseriaceae and uptake signal sequence (USS) in Pasteurellaceae, that are very frequent in their own genomes.
+Most naturally competent bacteria are thought to take up all DNA molecules with roughly equal efficiencies.
+However, bacteria in some families, such as Neisseriaceae and Pasteurellaceae, preferentially take up DNA fragments containing uptake signal sequences, which are short sequences that are frequent in their own genomes.
+In Neisseriaceae these sequences are referred as DNA uptake sequence (DUS), while in Pasteurellaceae they're termed uptake signal sequence (USS).
 Neisserial genomes contain thousands of copies of the preferred sequence GCCGTCTGAA, and Pasteurellacean genomes contain either AAGTGCGGT or ACAAGCGGT.

 Evolutionary functions and consequences of competence

 Most proposals made for the primary evolutionary function of natural competence as a part of natural bacterial transformation fall into three categories: (1) the selective advantage of genetic diversity; (2) DNA uptake as a source of nucleotides (DNA as “food”); and (3) the selective advantage of a new strand of DNA to promote homologous recombinational repair of damaged DNA (DNA repair).
+It is possible that multiple proposals are true for different organisms.
 A secondary suggestion has also been made, noting the occasional advantage of horizontal gene transfer.